 What makes you feel confidence in your own skin, and present for your larger purpose in the world?
 That’s probably a good guide to your work wardrobe.

-Moving beyond technical expertise.
 At a senior level there’s an implicit assumption that you know the detail.
 You’re not paid to focus on it.
 So, whilst you might have a great answer to a hard question levelled by a senior stakeholder, let others speak to technical challenges.
-Shift focus instead to issues of strategy, people and culture, governance and risk.
+Demonstrate executove presence by shifting the focus instead to issues of strategy, people and culture, governance and risk.

 - How will the business as a whole benefit from the project or initiative you are leading?